killop/anything_about_game/README.md

 - https://github.com/gilzoide/unity-enum-bitset
 - https://github.com/MrUnbelievable92/Bit-Collections Bit Collections for Unity is all about saving as much RAM as possible, by providing array value types of single bits, aswell as array value types of signed- and unsigned integers with a given number of bits.
 - https://github.com/dennisdoomen/FluidCaching Multi-threaded .NET high performance Least Recently Used cache with async/await support shipped as source-only NuGet package
+- [FastFilter](https://github.com/Genbox/FastFilter) FastFilter is a C# implementation of a few different Bloom filters with focus on high performance.
+It contains the following Bloom filter implementations
 - https://github.com/NetFabric/NetFabric.Hyperlinq High performance LINQ implementation with minimal heap allocations.
 Supports enumerables, async enumerables, arrays and Span<T>.
 - https://github.com/jackmott/LinqFaster  Linq-like extension functions for Arrays, Span<T>, and List<T> that are faster and allocate less.
 - [BurstLinq](https://github.com/AnnulusGames/BurstLinq) Extremely fast LINQ aggregation operations implementation optimized by Burst Compiler